Non-free sections of Fano fibrations: Numerical properties of sections

 \begin{lemma} Let $\pi: \mathcal{X} \to B$ be a Fano fibration.
 Then for every smooth fiber $F$ the space $N^{1}(F)_{\mathbb{R}}$ has the same dimension.
 Furthermore, if $L$ is a $\mathbb{Q}$-Cartier divisor on $\mathcal{X}$ then the following are equivalent: \begin{enumerate} \item $L|_{F}$ is ample for some smooth Fano fiber $F$. \item $L|_{F}$ is ample for all smooth Fano fibers $F$. \item $L|_{\mathcal{X}_{\eta}}$ is ample. \end{enumerate} The analogous statement is true for nefness, for bigness, and for pseudo-effectiveness. \end{lemma}

-\begin{proof} It follows from \cite[IV.3.5 Corollary]{Kollar} that every smooth fiber is rationally connected.
-Then our first assertion follows from standard Hodge theory.
+\begin{proof} It follows from \cite[IV.3.5.3 Theorem]{Kollar} that every smooth fiber is rationally connected.
+Then Hodge theory tells us that $N^{1}(F)_{\mathbb{R}}$ coincides with $H^{2}(F,\mathbb{R})$.
+Since the fibers of a smooth proper family are topologically isotrivial, we deduce that this space has constant dimension.
 The equivalence of the three conditions for ampleness and nefness follows from \cite[Theorem 1]{Wisniewski09}.
 For the equivalence of the three conditions for bigness and pseudo-effectiveness, see the paragraph before \cite[Theorem 6.8]{dFH11}. \end{proof}